Bills have reached final step

 They have a quarterback that isn’t afraid of the fourth quarter spotlight.

 These aren’t recent developments.
-These are things the Bills have been doing all season long.
+These are things the Bills have been doing all season long, even if every one was not on display Saturday night.

 They aren’t a perfect team, but neither is anyone else.
 The Bills have flaws that will likely prevent them from winning a Super Bowl.
 Again, it’s a trait that 30 of 31 other teams will share in six weeks.